johnhaup/dope-map/README.md

 ### API Reference

 The following table summarizes the **methods** and **properties** of `DopeMap`, along with their functionality.
-If a method behaves identically to JavaScript's native `Map`, it's marked ✅.
-If it has custom behavior, it's marked ❌.
-_Note that all DopeMap methods currently returns keys as their hashed value.
-Original key return option is upcoming._

-## DopeMap API Reference

-The following table summarizes the **methods** and **properties** of `DopeMap`, along with their functionality.
 If a method behaves identically to JavaScript's native `Map`, it's marked **✅**.
 If it extends `Map` functionality, it's marked **✅ + Extra**.
 _Note that all DopeMap methods currently return the hashed version of its keys.
 Support for an original value key option is upcoming!_